sitharaj88/sitharaj88/README.md

 ## 🌱 Let's Connect

-If you're interested in working together or want to discuss exciting projects, feel free to reach out to me via email at sitharaj.info@gmail.com(mailto:sitharaj.info@gmail.com) or connect with me on https://www.linkedin.com/in/sitharaj08/(LinkedIn Profile Link).
+If you're interested in working together or want to discuss exciting projects, feel free to reach out to me via email at sitharaj.info@gmail.com or connect with me on https://www.linkedin.com/in/sitharaj08/.
 Let's create something remarkable together! 🤝